Last Updated on octobre 30, 2019

 2019-10-30 – The governing Coalition Avenir Quebec is to push ahead with its plan to introduce a values test for new immigrants.

-A new regulation published in the Official Gazette on October 30, 2019 means candidates must pass the test before receiving a Quebec Selection Certificate (CSQ).
+A regulation amendment published in the Official Gazette on October 30, 2019, will require immigration candidates and their family members to pass the test as a condition of obtaining a Quebec Selection Certificate (CSQ).

 The CSQ is the document which Quebec immigration candidates take to the federal government to apply for permanent residence.